Haczów

-According to the administrative division during the years of 1975–1998, Haczów was located in the Krosno Voivodeship.
+In 1975–1998, Haczów was located in the Krosno Voivodeship.

 The village is the site of Assumption of Mary and St. Michael's Archangel church, built in the end of the 14th century.
 In 1624, it was severely damaged by Tatar attacks.

 The site is one of the six with Wooden Churches of Southern Little Poland, on the UNESCO list of World Heritage Sites since 2003.
 Inside a valuable figural wall paintings dating from 1494 can be seen.
 The church has recently been renovated.
 It is believed that the Haczów church is the biggest Gothic wooden church in Europe.

 Etymology

 The origin of the name of the village comes from combination of the name Hans and Hoff, which when translated means "John's Farm".
 This probably refers to the founder/investor of the village.
 In documents dating from 1388, the village is referenced as Haczów.
 This changes in 1400 to Hoczew, and finally back to Haczów in 1425.